H. Neill Wilson

 H. (Henry) Neill Wilson (1855 in Glendale, Ohio – 1926 in Pittsfield, Massachusetts) was an architect with his father James Keys Wilson in Cincinnati, Ohio; on his own in Minneapolis, Minnesota; and for most of his career in Pittsfield, Massachusetts.
-The buildings he designed include the Rookwood Pottery building in Ohio and several massive summer cottages in Berkshire County, Massachusetts.
+The buildings he designed include the Rookwood Pottery building in Ohio and several summer cottages in Berkshire County, Massachusetts.

 Career

-H. Neill Wilson started his career working for his father, a prominent Cincinnati architect, in 1873.
+H. Neill Wilson started his career working for his father, a Cincinnati architect, in 1873.
 He moved on after seven years and established himself in Minneapolis, Minnesota in 1879 where a building boom was under way.

 Wilson moved to Pittsfield, Massachusetts in 1885 and did several projects in Berkshire County.
 He worked in the Northeast until his death in 1926.
 He was elected as Fellow of the American Institute of Architects in February 1887.

 Noted works

 In Ohio, Wilson's Rookwood Pottery building remains, although it was expanded after initial construction, as well as the Glendale Lyceum (ca. 1891) building.

 His "splendid" Berkshire, County "cottages" were featured in an illustrated book by Jackson and Gilder.
-The Shadowbrook residence where Andrew Carnegie also lived and died was particularly massive.
+The Shadowbrook residence where Andrew Carnegie also lived and died was massive.
 It was destroyed by a fire in 1956.
-It was rebuilt, but the newer structure is not considered up to par with the original.
+It was rebuilt, but according to the Biographical Dictionary of Cincinnati Architects, the newer structure is not up to par with the original.

 Of his work in Pittsfield, Massachusetts, the William Russell Allen House and Pilgrim Memorial Church and Parish House are still standing and are listed on the National Register of Historic Places.
 The Berkshire County Home for Aged Women building (1888) and Red Lion Inn, Pittsfield, Massachusetts also remain.

 In redesigning the 1773 Red Lion Inn building in 1897 following "a devastating fire" that started in the pastry kitchen, Wilson designed an 80-room building with a separate kitchen building.

 Chicago lawyer Wirt Dexter Walker hired him in 1890 to design his cottage.